-- TASK DETAILS: N o.
-Task Weight Outcomes Task Description 1 Poetry Voices of Poetry examination.
-Slam Poetry 20% EN5-1A EN5-2A, EN5-3B EN5-5C Compose a response to a specific question/ statement.
+No. Task Weight Outcomes Task Description 1 Poetry Voices of Poetry Examination.
+Slam Poetry 20% EN5-1A EN5-2A EN5-3B EN5-5C Compose a response to a specific question/ statement.
 Focus on structure, academic voice and analysis and evaluation of language features associated with novel.
-2 Prose Fiction: Essay / Extended Response 20% EN5-1A, EN5-2A, EN5-5C EN5-7D EN5-9E Answer short answer questions and write an extended response about one of the poems studied in class.
+2 Prose Fiction: Essay / Extended Response 20% EN5-1A EN5-2A EN5-5C EN5-7D EN5-9E Answer short answer questions and write an extended response about one of the poems studied in class.
 Compose a "spoken word" poetic representation that persuasively conveys a perspective on a specific issue and/or idea about the human condition.
 3 Drama: Creative Response.
-Appropriation/adaptation of a scene from Macbeth EN5-3B EN5-4B EN5-8D Create a multimodal presentation that demonstrates research and the development of a position on polarizing issue. (small group work) Students reflect on their/other visual representation and evaluate the effect and impact of visual codes 4 Global Representations: Multimedia Presentation.
-Yearly Examination 30% EN5-1A EN5-2A EN5-3B, EN5-4B, EN5-5C EN5-6C EN5-7D, EN5-8D EN5-9E Respond to poetry(one of the poems studied in class) Respond to a specific scene from Macbeth View and respond to unseen print advertisements that utilize visual language features and elements of composition
+Appropriation/Ada ptation of a Scene from Macbeth 30% EN5-3B EN5-4B EN5-8D Create a multimodal presentation that demonstrates research and the development of a position on polarizing issue.
+(Small group work) Students reflect on their/other visual representation and evaluate the effect and impact of visual codes 4 Global Representations: Multimedia Presentation.
+Yearly Examination 30% EN5-1A EN5-2A EN5-3B EN5-4B EN5-5C EN5-6C EN5-7D EN5-8D EN5-9E Respond to poetry (one of the poems studied in class) Respond to a specific scene from Macbeth View and respond to unseen print advertisements that utilize visual language features and elements of composition

-Food Technology Year 10 Assessment Outline 2021
+Food Technology Year 10 Assessment Outline 2023

-Component Weighting TASK 1 TASK 2 TASK 3 TASK 4 Task: Food Service & Catering Food Product Development Food For Special Needs Yearly Examination Outcomes: FT5-7, FT5-8, FT5- 9, FT5-11 FT5-4, FT5-5, FT5- 10 FT5-1, FT5-6, FT5-7 FT5-2, FT5-3, FT5-6, FT5-12, FT5-13 SYLLABUS COMPONENTS: Timing: Term 1 Week 9 Term 2 Week 8 Term 3 Week 10 Term 4 Week 4 Food properties and preparation 25% 5% 5% 5% 10% Food nutrition and society 20% 5% 5% 10% Food hygiene and safety 30% 5% 5% 5% 15% Researching and communicating 15% 5% 5% 5% Design, Producing and evaluating 10% 5% 5% 100% 20% 20% 25% 35%
+Component Weighting TASK 1 TASK 2 TASK 3 TASK 4 Task: Food Service and Catering Food Product Development Food For Specific Needs Yearly Examination Outcomes: FT5-7 FT5-8 FT5-9 FT5-11 FT5-4 FT5-5 FT5-10 FT5-1 FT5-6 FT5-7 FT5-2 FT5-3 FT5-6 FT5-12 FT5-13 SYLLABUS COMPONENTS: Timing: Term 1 Week 9 Term 2 Week 8 Term 3 Week 10 Term 4 Week 5 Food properties and preparation 25% 10% 5% 10% Food nutrition and society 25% 5% 20% Food hygiene and safety 20% 5% 5% 5% 5% Researching and communicating 20% 5% 10% 5% Design, Producing and evaluating 10% 5% 5% 100% 20% 20% 25% 35%

-No. Task Weight Outcomes Task Description 1 Food Service and Catering 20% FT5-7, FT5-8, FT5-9, FT5-11 After many years of wanting to operate your own business with a friend, you have finally saved enough money and now you are ready to start organizing your new venture.
+No Task Weight Outcomes Task Description 1 Food Service and Catering 20% FT5-7 FT5-8 FT5-9 FT5-11 After many years of wanting to operate your own business with a friend, you have finally saved enough money and now you are ready to start organizing your new venture.
 You are to open a small food service / catering business in an area of your choice.
-2 Food Product Development 20% FT5-4, FT5-5, FT5- 10 Food Product Development: Part A - Design and make a biscuit or snack bar which appeals to teenagers and meets their nutritional requirements as recommended by the 2013 Australian Dietary Guidelines.
+2 Food Product Development 20% FT5-4 FT5-5 FT5-10 Food Product Development: Part A - Design and make a biscuit or snack bar which appeals to teenagers and meets their nutritional requirements as recommended by the 2013 Australian Dietary Guidelines.
 Part B - Document the development of your food product in a folio.
-3 Food For Specific Needs 25% FT5-1, FT5-6, FT5-7 Special food needs arise for a variety of reasons including age, health, lifestyle, and cultural influences.
+3 Food For Specific Needs 25% FT5-1 FT5-6 FT5-7 Special food needs arise for a variety of reasons including age, health, lifestyle, and cultural influences.
 Part A: Written Assessment Task, Part B: Practical Assessment Tasks.
-4 Yearly Examination 35% FT5-2, FT5-3, FT5- 6, FT5-12, FT5-13 Examines all modules.
+4 Yearly Examination 35% FT5-2 FT5-3 FT5-6 FT5-12 FT5-13 Formal examination assessing all content areas.